-Karl Nelson is a partner in Gibson, Dunn & Crutcher’s Dallas office and a member of the firm’s Labor and Employment, Employee Benefits, Executive Compensation, and Class Action Litigation Practice Groups.
-He is also a founding member of the firm’s Privacy, Cybersecurity, and Consumer Protection Practice Group.
+He is also a member of Labor and Employment, Employee Benefits, Executive Compensation, and Class Action Litigation Practice Groups of the law firm.
+He is one of the founding members of his law firm’s Privacy, Cybersecurity, and Consumer Protection Practice Group.

-He has successfully defended clients against wide variety of claims including compliance with state and federal wage and hour laws; worker misclassification challenges; allegations of systemic age, race, disability and gender discrimination; “whistle-blower” retaliation; and breach of fiduciary duties under the Employee Retirement Income Security Act.
-He also regularly advises and represents clients in connection with trade secret, competition, and employee-raiding issues.
+He advises his clients over breach of fiduciary duties under the Employee Retirement Income Security Act.
+He also deals in trade secret, competition, and employee-raiding issues.

-Mr. Nelson has extensive experience representing clients before federal and state administrative agencies.
-He has successfully represented employers before the Department of Labor in complex wage and hour and pension benefits investigations and in Sarbanes-Oxley whistleblower retaliation cases, as well as before the EEOC in connection with charges of individual and class-wide discrimination.
+Attorney Nelson regularly represents his clients before both the federal and state administrative agencies.
+He has experience of representing employers before the Department of Labor for complex wage and hour and pension benefits investigations.

-Mr. Nelson also frequently assists clients in conducting internal investigations of high-risk and high-profile matters such as those involving potential misconduct by senior executives and corporate officers and allegations of whistle-blowing under the Sarbanes-Oxley Act and similar laws.
+He also assists clients frequently in conducting internal investigations of high-risk and high-profile matters.
+For example, issues involving potential misconduct by senior executives and corporate officers as well as allegations of whistle-blowing under the Sarbanes-Oxley Act and similar laws.

-Mr. Nelson regularly writes and speaks on employment, benefits, litigation, and data security topics.
-He has served as an adjunct instructor in Human Resource Law and co-authored a software package for human resource professionals.
+Attorney Nelson authors as well as lectures frequently on topics such as litigation, employment, benefits, and data security.
+He worked as an instructor in Human Resource Law.
+He has also co-authored a software package for human resource professionals.

-He is an active member of the American Bar Association’s Section of Labor and Employment Law and the American Employment Law Council.
-Mr. Nelson is a member of the State Bar of Texas and is admitted to practice before the Supreme Court of the United States and numerous federal appellate and district courts.
+He has acquired the membership of the Section of Labor and Employment Law at the American Bar Association, and the American Employment Law Council.
+He has secured the admission to practice law at the State Bar of Texas and before the Supreme Court of the United States and many other federal appellate and district courts.

 Rate : $$$$